|

 Stove-top distillers and water-makers which start with salt water or

-questionable water are another option.
+questionable fresh water are another option.
 Bear in mind that the stove

-top units require fuel to product heat.
+top units require fuel to produce heat.
 When using a still, please

 consider that light organics (such as petroleum products) can carry